Deep Sub-Micron (DSM)

 Power

 Dynamic power increases with smaller sizes and higher frequencies.
-Scaling down voltage helps reduce dynamic power.
+Scaling down the voltage helps reduce dynamic power.
 Static power also increases with smaller sizes, but multi-technology approaches can manage this.

 Conclusion